Morphisms of CohFT algebras and quantization of the Kirwan map: Morphisms of CohFT algebras

-\begin{definition} A {\em nodal marked scaled affine line} consists of \begin{enumerate} \item A projective nodal curve $\ul{\Sigma} = (\Sigma_0,\ldots, \Sigma_n)$ of arithmetic genus zero, \item A collection $\ul{z} = (z_0,\ldots, z_n)$ of distinct, smooth points, such that $z_0 \in \Sigma_0$; \item A (possibly zero or infinite) scaling on $\Sigma_i'$, where $\Sigma_i'$ denotes the affine line obtained by removing the node connecting $\Sigma_i$ to the root vertex, or $z_0$ if $i = 0$; \end{enumerate} satisfying the condition that on any path from the root vertex $\Sigma_0$, to the component containing a marking, there is exactly one {\em colored component} with finite scaling; the components before (resp. after) this component have infinite (resp. zero scaling).
-A nodal marked scaled affine line is {\em stable} if each component with finite scaling has at least two special points, and each component with degenerate scaling has at least three special points.
-The {\em combinatorial type} of a nodal scaled affine line is the {\em rooted colored tree} $\Gamma = (\Vert(\Gamma),\Edge(\Gamma))$ whose vertices are the components of $\ul{\Sigma}$, edges are the nodes and markings, and {\em colored vertices} $\Vert^{\col}(\Gamma) \subset \Vert(\Gamma)$ the vertices corresponding to components with non-degenerate scalings. \end{definition}
+\begin{definition} \begin{enumerate} \item {\rm (Dualizing sheaf and its projectivization)} Recall from e.g. \cite[p.91]{ar:alg2} that if $C$ is a genus zero nodal curve then the dualizing sheaf $\omega_C$ on $C$ is locally free of rank one, that is, a line bundle.
+Explicitly, if $\ti{C}$ denotes the normalization of $C$ (the disjoint union of the irreducible components of $C$) with nodal points $\{ \{w_1^+,w_1^- \}, \ldots, \{ w_k^+, w_k^- \} \}$ then $\omega_C$ is the sheaf of sections of $\omega_{\ti{C}} := T^\dual \ti{C}$ whose residues at the points $ w_j^+, w_j^-$ sum to zero, for $j = 1,\ldots,k$.
+Denote by $\P(\omega_C \oplus \C)$ the fiber bundle obtained by adding in a section at infinity. \item {\rm (Scalings on nodal curves)} Let $C$ be a connected projective nodal curve of arithmetic genus zero.
+A {\em scaling} on $C$ is a section $\lambda : C \to \P(\omega_C \oplus \C)$ such that the restriction of $\lambda$ to any irreducible component is a (possibly degenerate) scaling as in Definition \ref{smoothscalings}. \item {\rm (Scaled affine lines)} A {\em nodal $n$-marked scaled line} consists of \begin{enumerate} \item a connected projective nodal curve $C$ of arithmetic genus zero, \item a scaling $\lambda : C \to \P(\omega_C \oplus \C)$ \item a collection of markings $z_0,\ldots,z_n \in C$ distinct from the nodes \end{enumerate} such that the following {\em monotonicity condition} is satisfied: \begin{enumerate} \item[(i)] for each $i = 1,\ldots, n$, there is exactly one irreducible component of $C_{+,i}$ of $C$ on the path of irreducible components between $z_0$ and $z_i$ on which $\lambda$ is finite and non-zero, with double pole at the node which disconnects the component from the root marking $z_0$, \ccomment{slightly changed} and \item[(ii)] the irreducible components other than $C_{+,i}$ on the path of irreducible components between $z_i$ and $z_0$ have either $\lambda = 0$ (if they can be connected to $z_i$ without passing through $C_{+,i}$) or $\lambda = \infty$ (if they are connected to $z_0$ without passing through $C_{+,i}$). \end{enumerate} A nodal marked scaled affine line is {\em stable} if each irreducible component with non-degenerate scaling has at least two special points, and each irreducible component with degenerate scaling has at least three special points. \item {\rm (Combinatorial types of scaled affine lines)} The {\em combinatorial type} of a nodal scaled affine line is the {\em rooted colored tree} $\Gamma = (\Ve(\Gamma),\Edge(\Gamma))$ whose vertices are the irreducible components of $C$, edges are the nodes and markings, equipped with a bijection from the set of semi-infinite edges $\Edge_\infty(\Gamma)$ to $\{ 0 ,\ldots, n \}$ given by the markings, and a subset of {\em colored vertices} $\Ve^+(\Gamma) \subset \Ve(\Gamma)$ corresponding to irreducible components with non-degenerate scalings.
+This ends the definition. \end{enumerate} \end{definition}